 There may be times when you wish to refer a student onto someone else, perhaps about a problem when you don’t feel competent to offer advice.

-If you are concerned about a student’s well-being, you should refer them to the Student Advice & Support Office on the second floor of the Students' Union Building in the first instance, or seek guidance from that office yourself, if that is more appropriate.
+If you are concerned about a student’s well-being, you should refer them to the Student Advice & Support Office on the second floor of the Students' Union Building in the first instance, or seek guidance from that office yourself, if that is more appropriate, by email; your message will be checked by the colleague on duty.
+If appropriate, mark your message 'Urgent' and the colleague will get back to you.
 Routes of referral for a wide range of issues are also provided in the Student Help Guide.

 Students can also be referred to the Chaplaincy for a confidential discussion on any personal matter.